The Big Trip to Big Sky

 I did one glade run (trees!).
 I did one mogul run (terrible, humbling, emotionally damaging).
 And I unintentionally entered a black bowl.

 For the record, I did not ski into the bowl.
-I wouldn never do that.
+I would never do that.
 I learned later it was “flat light,” which makes depth perception nearly impossible.
 One second I was on a path.
 The next: “OH SHIT.”
 Airborne into a deep bowl.
 To the horror of my friend Christine who watched it happen.
+Somehow, I landed on my skis… and then immediately face-planted but hey I can now say I skiied a black bowl at Big Sky.
+Taking my boots off that afternoon felt like a full-body exhale.
+The pear martini at après ski sealed the deal.
+Followed quickly for a group Shotski- I got the sambucca!

 A Break from Skiing (Sort Of)